Create a wordsearch

 As the puzzles grew in popularity, syndicators created books of puzzles and they found wide-spread adoption in newspapers around the world.
 With the advent of the internet, it became a popular desktop app, and then a mobile game as companies developed ways for people to play at any time or create their own word search puzzles.

 Teachers and parents are the main users of word search puzzles in a classroom environment, particularly those teaching children or English as a second language.
 Word searches offer learners a different method of instruction that combines hands-on tactile learning with word identification, sorting, and strategy.
-It's also a low-pressure way to get students immersed into the material, or simply as a quick break for the teacher while they need to do other things.
+It's also a low-pressure way to get students back to school and immersed into the material, or simply as a quick break for the teacher while they need to do other things.

 Have you ever wanted to know more about word search puzzles but were too afraid to ask?
 We've got you!